rsprouse/amznas/README.md

 ## Troubleshooting

 If you get a `ModuleNotFoundError`, there is a good chance that you did not start an Anaconda Prompt or did not activate the `amznas` environment.
 Try repeating the steps in the 'Running the `amznas` acquisition utility' section.

+If you get `Error: No such option: <option>`:
+1. Check to see if the option name was mistyped.
+1. Check to see whether you included a valid subcommand name (usually `acq`) to the script, e.g. `python amznas\amznas.py acq ...`.